jsywulak/keepyourjob/README.md

 This repo contains a CloudFormation template that spins up a "Hello, Stelligent!" sample application.

-To run this, you'll need the AWS CLI tools instead and configured.
+To run this, you'll need the [AWS CLI tools installed and configured](https://aws.amazon.com/cli/).
 Once that's done, run this command:

     aws cloudformation create-stack --stack-name HelloStelligent-`date +%Y%m%d%H%M%S` --template-body "`cat hellostelligent.template`"  --disable-rollback  --output json --timeout-in-minutes 60 --region eu-west-1

 (The region part is important, since Elastic Beanstalk only looks in buckets in the same region, apparently?
 The application code is stored in EU-West-1.)

+(Also, leave the stack name as-is, the test looks up the CloudFormation stack via the name.)

 To run the tests, you need to have Ruby and the AWS SDK Core Gem installed.
 Instructions for installing Ruby [are here](https://www.ruby-lang.org/en/downloads/).
 Once that is done, to install the AWS SDK Core Gem, punch in